 As Production Fellow, I get to assist in the audio and visual world at GiANT… and it is so cool.
 I mean, so cool!
 I graduated from Winona State University in Winona, Minnesota with a degree in Mass Communication: Broadcasting.
 Throughout college, I was able to work on a variety of video projects and spent three summers with the Great River Shakespeare Festival in Winona, working as the Festival Videographer.
 I’ve been surrounded by family and friends that have always encouraged me to go out and make something happen, and to do it with a smile on my face.
 I’m still trying to get used to the fact that I can even put my name in the same sentence as “GiANT Impact.”
 The people that I get to learn from are the best of the best!
 I just moved to the Atlanta area from Minnesota, and y’all, I am absolutely loving it.
 Spending time with friends and family is my top priority, and I’m all about road trips, coffee, Walt Disney World, and the Minnesota Twins.

-As Executive Producer, I lead the charge on programming for all Catalyst Events and support the programming team for Chick-fil-A Leadercast.
+As Executive Director, I lead the charge for all Catalyst Events.
 I also serve our team internally, leading the development coaching of our staff.
 I am a Georgia Bulldog with a Technology Education degree and a M.Div from Gordon-Conwell Theological Seminary.
-I was blessed to serve as the Service Programming Director when Athens Church started (a partner of North Point) and then served for seven years with Browns Bridge Community Church (a campus of North Point) as the Service Programming Director.
-Prior to joining the GiANT team full-time, I served as Lead Producer for the DRIVE Conference for 5 years, and Catalyst for 2 1/2 years.
+I was blessed to serve for seven years with Browns Bridge Community Church (a campus of North Point) as the Service Programming Director.
+Prior to joining the GiANT team full-time, I served as Lead Producer for the DRIVE Conference for 5 years, and Catalyst for 2.5 years.
 I have had amazing people impact me over the years, but especially a high school teacher who mentored me that changed my life.
 I was discipled in seminary by Dr. Robert Coleman and worked on the programming team at North Point with Andy Stanley for seven years.
 He has had a huge impact on my leadership.
 I came to GiANT to help develop leaders who are leading leaders ... the ultimate coaching opportunity.
 I am married to Carrie and have two hilarious young boys - Nate and Charlie.
 I spend most of my extra time hanging with the family while eating Moes and laughing… a bunch.
 I am also an avid golfer and fisherman and cheer for Georgia Bulldogs football and all Atlanta teams.

 My role as a Catalyst Concierge is to bridge the gap between Catalyst and those who attend by being readily available to answer questions as well as have simple conversation.
 Alongside that my goal is to help usher in those who want to be stretched and inspired as a leader and give them the ultimate conference experience.
 I have the joy of calling our group leaders, alumni, and those with any interest, and communicate to them what Catalyst is all about and the direction we are going.
 I get to be the voice of Catalyst on a personal level.
 I love my city of Atlanta and have been here for 20 years.
 I spent a strong majority of my early 20’s traveling with a couple worship bands as their audio guy, but the Lord quickly started stirring my affections for his people which ultimately lead me to Catalyst.
 I am engaged to Emily King and we are set to get married this summer.
 We are a part of Passion City Church and absolutely love it!
 Our Pastor Louie Giglio has been instrumental in our relationship with each other and even more so with Jesus Christ.
 Emily is about as crafty as it gets and I am an aspiring builder so with these two skills combined our new home should be pretty awesome.
 Come on Over!